jonkchan/SQL-Practice/README.md

 - Not all DBMS support the AS keyword.
 In that case, simply specify the alias without the AS keyword (so `Products p` instead of `Products AS p`).

+### INNER, LEFT/ RIGHT, OUTER JOIN

+- To be updated...

 ---

 ## Combining Queries